IBM/ibm-watsonx-data-integration-sdk/docs/_sources/chapters/01_welcome/installation_and_versioning.rst

 Installation via pip
 ~~~~~~~~~~~~~~~~~~~~

-To install the |version| release of the ``ibm-watsonx-data-integration`` package, you can run the following command to install the package via `pip`_:
+To install the latest release of the ``ibm-watsonx-data-integration`` package, you can run the following command to install the package via `pip`_:

 .. code-block:: console